aqli-epic/aqverse/README.md

 ## Load the package

-Once installed, load the package into R as follows `library(aqverse)`
+Once installed, load the package into your R environment as follows `library(aqverse)`

 ## Get the data